• Skip to primary navigation

 Once the spinach has finished the ice water bath, drain the water and squeeze the leaves in a few paper towels to pull out any excess water and dry out the leaves before freezing.

 Alternatively, you can puree your spinach and place the puree in ice cube trays to freeze for individual size servings.
-Once they're frozen, pop the spinach ice cubes out and store them in a freezer-safe bag.
+Once they're frozen, pop the ice cubes out and store them in a freezer-safe bag.

 There are a few telltale signs of spoilage that will pop up once your spinach has gone bad.

-And, last but not least, if your bag of spinach is still in the original packaging, when spinach turns bad, an easy way to tell is that it will cause the bag to expand and look like it is been blown up with air.
+4. If your bag of spinach is still in the original packaging, when spinach turns bad, an easy way to tell is that it will cause the bag to expand and look like it is been blown up with air.

 Bags of spinach displayed in a supermarket.

-• If choosing storebought spinach in a sealed plastic bag, keep an eye on the packaging.
+• If choosing store-bought spinach in a sealed plastic bag, keep an eye on the packaging.

-Now that you know everything there is to know about storing your tasty spinach leaves properly, you should always have some one hand for whatever you want to make.
+Now that you know everything there is to know about storing your tasty leaves properly, you should always have some one hand for whatever you want to make.
 Don't forget you can leave your spinach on the counter for just a few hours then it should be stored in the fridge for longer periods of time if you need to.

 ©Watch Learn Eat.
 All content and images are copyright protected, and are not to be used or republished without prior permission.